 With separate or individual rooms, a smaller display area is all that is required because it need only be viewed from the front.
 It can be displayed on a floating wall shelf that has been installed with the sole intent of displaying your miniature collectables.

 To be as real as is possible, building an individual room, for example, a Victorian front room has an advantage in that its detailed intricate works can be crafted in less time than it will take to build a complete miniature house.

 Building a whole miniature house means an architectural style has to be chosen.
 That’s part of the essence of miniature collectables crafting.
 A craftsman may choose to follow one period in history.

 On the other hand, if individual room crafting is the aim of the craftsman, then he can choose to have just a few rooms, all with their own different periods and style.

 An underlying theme whereby two or three rooms are tied together (could be typical rooms in historic or modern houses) can also be achieved.

-Or crafting could involve, for example bedrooms, all crafted in different periods and style, each an entity in itself with its own character which need not conform to the character and style of each other of the miniature collectibles collection.
+Or crafting could involve, for example, bedrooms, all crafted in different periods and style, each an entity in itself with its own character which need not conform to the character and style of each other of the miniature collectables collection.

 The only drawback with this period of furnishings is that it has become common, and rooms done in this period are seen everywhere.

-Researching furniture styles of miniature collectibles ranging from the very early Gothic to the modern and futuristic themes may just turn up a period that not only appeals to the miniature furniture craftsman and collector, but one that also has the edge of being unusual in the world of miniatures
+Researching furniture styles of miniature collectables ranging from the very early Gothic to the modern and futuristic themes may just turn up a period that not only appeals to the miniature furniture craftsman and collector but one that also has the edge of being unusual in the world of miniatures

 If you want to craft a full miniature house, every single part of it, including the walls, roof, patios, doors, windows etc. must be built to scale and the proportions must be right for them to have any semblance of reality.